psychemedia/storytelling-notes/hudden_dudden.md

 # Hudden, and Dudden, and Donald O'Neary

-I first heard the story of Hudden, Dudden and Donald O'Neary (or as I recalled it, Donald, or Donal, O'Leary) from Irish storyteller Eddie Lenihan 25 years or so ago (it's also available on his [*Storyteller 1 & 2*](https://eddielenihan.weebly.com/store.html) CD, CD2 as "Hudden, and Dudden, and Donal O'Leary").
+I first heard the story of Hudden, Dudden and Donald O'Neary (or as I recalled it, Donald, or Donal, O'Leary) from Irish storyteller Eddie Lenihan 25 years or so ago (it's also available on his [*Storyteller 1 & 2*](https://eddielenihan.weebly.com/store.html) CD, on CD2, as "Hudden, and Dudden, and Donal O'Leary").

 I love this story and have told it several times, including as the opening of my *Verging on Nonsense (Unexpected Consequences)* set.

 My own initial researches on `archive.org` turned up an almost exact equivalent in Thackeray's *Irish Sketch Book*, published in 1842, where the story is retold from a chapbook published prior to 1825, that Thackeray had picked up from a bookseller in the town of Ennis.

-I also notice from the Liverpool Daily Post (Welsh Edition) of Thursday, 13th October, 1966, that it appeared as the featured strtoy on *Jackanory* on BBC1 to be broadcast at 4.45pm on that day, just before Blue Peter at 5pm.
+I also notice from the Liverpool Daily Post (Welsh Edition) of Thursday, 13th October, 1966, that it appeared as the featured story on *Jackanory* on BBC1 to be broadcast at 4.45pm on that day, just before Blue Peter at 5pm.

 *A podcast version of the tale is available from the Leprechaun Museum podcast [here](https://soundcloud.com/leprechaun-museum-podcast/episode-29-hudden-dudden-and-donal-oleary), starting 8m35 in.*